What is spondylolysis?

 What causes spondylolysis?

-Spondylolysis results from a weakness in a section of the vertebra called the pars interarticularis, the thin piece of bone that connects the upper and lower segments of the facet joints.
-Facet joints link the vertebrae directly above and below to form a working unit that permits movement of the spine.
+If you have spondylolysis, you typically have a weakness in a section of the vertebra called the pars interarticularis.
+This thin piece of bone connects the facet joints, which link the vertebrae directly above and below to form a working unit that permits movement of the spine.
+The cracks are often called pars fractures.

 What are the symptoms of spondylolysis?